hapax/hapax.github.io/assets/psychology-time.md

 #### Mental states and "nowness"

-Conscious experience and sensation are famously difficult to account for from the physicalist viewpoint.
+Conscious experience is famously difficult explain from the physicalist viewpoint.
 But whatever qualia are, I assume they are the result of physical processes in the brain, and supervene on brain states.
 Run the process, or set up the state (a subtle distinction we return